-Answer: My friend when she was suffering from malaria she got high fever and became too weak.
+Answer: My friend, when she was suffering from malaria, got a high fever and became too weak.

 Q4.
 What other diseases can be caused by mosquito bites?

-Answer: By the mosquito bite we also get other diseases like chikungunya, yellow fever, dengue etc.
+Answer: Through mosquito bites, we may get other diseases like chikungunya, yellow fever, dengue, etc.

 Q5.
 In which season is malaria more common?
 Why do you think this happens?

-Answer: Malaria is seen more commonly during rainy season because that is their breeding time for mosquitoes.
+Answer: Malaria is seen more commonly during the rainy season because that is the breeding time for mosquitoes.

-Answer: Best thing to protect ourselves from mosquitoes is to use mosquito repellent.
+Answer: The best thing to protect ourselves from mosquitoes is to use mosquito repellent.

-My friends also use mosquito nets, mosquito repellent cream, they even use mosquito repellent coils etc.
+My friends use mosquito nets, mosquito repellent cream, and also mosquito repellent coils.

 Q7.
 Look at the report of the blood test given here.
 Which words in the report help us to know that the person has malaria?

-Answer: In the report it clearly indicates that malaria parasite found in blood sample shows that the person is suffering from malaria.
+Answer: In the report, it is clearly indicated that the malaria parasite found in the blood sample shows that the person is suffering from malaria.

 Q3.
 What does the newspaper report say about the problems caused by anaemia?

-Answer: Newspaper report states that anaemia affects both mental and physical health of a child.
+Answer: The newspaper report states that anaemia affects both the mental and physical health of a child.
 It causes problems in children’s growth, reducing their energy levels which in turn affects their education.

 Q4.
 Have you or anyone in your family ever needed to get a blood test?
 When and why?

-Answer: Yes, last month when I was down with fever, I got a blood test done.
+Answer: Yes, last month, when I was down with a fever, I got a blood test done.
 It resulted in malaria.

 Q5.
 What was found out by the blood test?

 Q6.
-Have you had a health checkup in your school?
+Have you had a health checkup at your school?
 What did the doctor tell you?

 Answer: Yes, we had a health check-up two months back at our school.
-The doctor told I was fit and fine.
+The doctor told me that I was fit and fine.